 Recently I went for a coffee with a good friend of mine, anyone who knows me knows well, knows I use coffee shops a lot, both for social when catching up with friends during the day and also for business meetings if they are not too noisy too.

-So we decided to meet in Bedford, not been to Bedford in a good few years so thought it would be nice to revisit this nice market town and we met at a carpark and decided to go on the hunt for a coffee shop there were of people about and that is usually a good sign that there is plenty going on.
-Finally, we found a coffee shop and went in and ordered our coffees and then found a seat by the window.
+So we decided to meet in Bedford, not been to Bedford in a good few years so thought it would be nice to revisit this nice market town and we met at a car park and decided to go on the hunt for a coffee shop there were plenty of people about and that is usually a good sign that there is plenty going on.
+Finally, we found a coffee shop and went in and ordered our coffees, and then found a seat by the window.

-We were deep in conversation and must have been chatting for a good while and suddenly we heard some commotion coming from the back of the coffee shop and it quickly became apparent that a young child was choking on something, and by this time the mother was getting very distraught as you would expect, we realised that nobody had gone to this lady’s aid and the child who was no more than 3 years old was going blue.
+We were deep in conversation and must have been chatting for a good while and suddenly we heard some commotion coming from the back of the coffee shop it quickly became apparent that a young child was choking on something, and by this time the mother was getting very distraught as you would expect, we realised that nobody had gone to this lady’s aid and the child who was no more than 4 years old was going blue.

-So we dash across to the distraught lady and said I am a first aider would you like some help, (always wise to ask permission first) and she said yes my baby is choking and everyone is just looking and doing nothing to help us, so I picked up the child in my arms with head facing down and started giving hard back slaps whilst my friend rang for the ambulance, then after 3 back slaps the object popped out on to the floor, and would you believe it the offending object was a ‘red Lego brick’ and some muffin, what is it with bright colours and kids.
+So we dash across to the distraught lady and said I am a first aid trainer would you like some help, (always wise to ask permission first) and she said yes my baby is choking and everyone is just looking and doing nothing to help us, so I picked up the child in my arms with the head facing down and started giving hard back slaps whilst my friend rang for the ambulance, then after 3 back slaps the object popped out on to the floor, and would you believe it the offending object was a ‘red Lego brick’ and some muffin, what is it with bright colours and kids.